trailofbits/algo/docs/deploy-to-ubuntu.md

 cd algo && ./algo
 ```

 **Warning**: If you run Algo on your existing server, the iptables rules will be overwritten.
-If you don't want to overwrite the rules, you must deploy via `ansible-playbook` and skip the `iptables` tag as described below.
+If you don't want to overwrite the rules, you must deploy via `ansible-playbook` and skip the `iptables` tag as described in [deploy-from-ansible.md](deploy-from-ansible.md).